mrmichaelque/Online-Resume/README.md

 This section showcases some of the key projects I've worked on throughout my career.
 Each project will include a brief description, technologies used, my role, and any notable achievements or outcomes.

+## Blog Posts

+This section archives any related articles I have composed and shared in my social networking accounts.
+Topics varies from pesonal and professional development to sharing my expertise, thoughts, and opinion in the field of financial services and technology.

 ## Experience

 I'll detail my professional experience in this section, including my current and previous roles, companies I've worked for, and the responsibilities I've held.
 I'll also highlight any major accomplishments, contributions, or awards I've received during my career.

 ## Education

-In this section, I'll provide information about my educational background, including degrees earned, institutions attended, and any relevant certifications or training programs completed.
+In this section, I'll provide information about my educational background, including degree earned, institutions attended, and any relevant certifications or training programs completed.

 ## Contact

-To get in touch with me, please reach out via [email/LinkedIn/other preferred contact method].
+To get in touch with me, please reach out via email or visit my Linkedin Profile: www.linkedin.com/in/michaelcque.
 I'm open to discussing new opportunities, collaborations, or simply connecting with fellow professionals in the tech industry.

 ## License

 This project is licensed under the [License Name] License - see the [LICENSE](LICENSE) file for details.

----
+## Gratitude

-Thank you for visiting my portfolio landing page!
-I look forward to connecting with you and exploring potential opportunities in the tech industry.
+Thank you for visiting my page!
+I look forward to connecting with you and exploring potential opportunities in the fintech industry.

+## Getting Started

+To get started with the project, follow these steps:

 This project was bootstrapped for you with [Vite](https://vitejs.dev/).